 Over the years, insinuations that the Leeds were somehow linked with Satan morphed into an East Coast horror story.
 An 1859 Atlantic Monthly article contains the first unambiguous written reference to the character we now call the "Jersey Devil."

 Its author, W.F.
-Mayer, had been exploring the Pine Barrens where he met a resident who told him she'd once seen "the Leeds Devil."
+Mayer, had been exploring the Pine Barrens of southern New Jersey, where he met a resident who told him she'd once seen "the Leeds Devil."
 Mayer's guide informed him this was part of an old superstition.
 Supposedly, a woman known as "Mother Leeds" had long ago given birth to a deformed monster still at large in the Barrens.